 The fourth dress (shown above), from M&Co, is less graphic than the others in some ways, but those eye-popping colors give it a graphic quality that adds a tough edginess...in a cool way.

 Until you know what you’re doing, don’t mix florals unless you have an artsy streak and you don’t mind strangers coming up and snapping your photo.

-However, one easy way to ease into 2013's hot prints is to relegate your trendiness to flowered accessories.
+However, one easy way to ease into this hot print trend is to relegate your trendiness to flowered accessories.
 Whether you want to go high end or thrift store, it’s usually easy to pull a hip outfit together with a pair of floral shoes, a flowered purse, or a cheap mod scarf.